codeznt/horrario/docs/telegram-auth.md

 setupTelegramAuth()
 ```

-This automatically adds the Telegram init data to **all Inertia requests** via:
+This automatically adds the Telegram init data to **all Inertia requests** via the `X-Telegram-Init-Data` header.
-- `X-Telegram-Init-Data` header for all requests
-- `_telegram_auth` form parameter for POST/PUT/PATCH requests

 #### Manual Usage (if needed)